yandex-cloud/docs/en/compute/operations/vm-create/create-vm-with-gpu.md

       For more information on resources that you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-link }}/).

-   1. Make sure that the configuration files are valid.
+   1. Make sure the configuration files are valid.
       1. In the command line, go to the directory where you created the configuration file.
-      1. Run the check using the command:
+      1. Run the check using this command:

          ```bash
          terraform plan
          ```

-      If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contains errors, {{ TF }} will point them out.
+      If the configuration is described correctly, the terminal will display a list of created resources and their parameters.
+If the configuration contains any errors, {{ TF }} will point them out.
-   1. Deploy the cloud resources.
+   1. Deploy cloud resources.
-      1. If the configuration doesn't contain any errors, run the command:
+      1. If the configuration does not contain any errors, run this command:

          ```bash
          terraform apply